Every Child Matters | Diversity Dialogues | President's Office | Leadership | UNB

 Every Child Matters: Remembering the Children

 The Wolastoqey term “Nmoskeyin” and Mi’kmaq term “Meskoltiek” both translate to “I’m sorry”, which will be our gift to survivors and their families.
-This sentiment requires a pledge that goes beyond words; it requires genuine awareness and knowledge of all harms caused by the residential school experience that continues to haunt Indigenous communities in many ways.
+This sentiment requires a pledge that goes beyond words; it requires genuine awareness and knowledge of all harms caused by the residential school experience that continues to affect Indigenous communities in many ways.

 In response to the Truth and Reconciliation Commission of Canada: Calls to Action, Canada designated Sept.
 30 National Truth and Reconciliation Day to provide an opportunity to recognize and commemorate the tragic history and ongoing legacy of residential schools and to honour their survivors, their families and communities.